gabibbo97/charts/charts/keycloak-gatekeeper/README.md

 ## Fine grained rules for authentication

-This chart allows to specify rules inside of the `resource` array, these can be used to fine-tweak your authentication endpoints
+This chart allows to specify rules inside of the `rules` array, these can be used to fine-tweak your authentication endpoints

-Each element of `resource` is a `|` (pipe separator) delimited list of key, value pairs.
+Each element of `rules` is a `|` (pipe separator) delimited list of key, value pairs.

 Here is a non exhaustive list of key-value pairs